GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Spear
 An ipe shaft and brass head make this a beautiful piece of weaponry.
 Reaching 5 yards, this spear is a bit less wieldy than the common variety.
 This cause a -1 to attacks made with it. *Anytime this weapon wounds a creature, it automatically applies the effect of a Fire critical hit*.
 If the wielder has Warrior Mastery with Spears, they ignore the -1 penalty with this weapon.

+**Vehemente's Escape** (*unique*)
+$6,000 , 2 lbs.
+Staff
+A staff of maple with a blade affixed quit smoothly into its shape.
+It can inflict attacks like a spear if user also has training with spears and can benefit from any spear training when used this way.
+Uses [Inte].
+Inflicts a fire attack.
+Contains the *Absenting* spell.

 **Vicious Fang** (*unique*)
 $5,000 , 2 lbs.
 Katar